 KTPP 2.
 Before the Party, Make Sure Guests Get It.
 You might think your theme idea is obvious, but assume your invitees don’t understand it.
 Communicate as much as you can about your theme in advance, so they get the concept of the world you want to create.
 Help them not to panic about what to wear by providing costuming examples.

 The most important way to do this is in your Invitation.
 I use a free online service called Socializr which lets you design and email attractive invitations, manage lists and track RSVPs.
 It’s better than Evite, in my opinion.

-By itself, though, a Socializr invitation is not enough.
-To really get across the flavor I’m trying to convey, I design a simple website invitation with the party theme and details, and link to it in the invitation I send through Socializr.
+By itself, though, an invitation is not enough.
+To really get across the flavor I’m trying to convey, I design a simple website invitation with the party theme and details, and link to it in the invitation I send through Socializr. [or Facebook]

 Be sure to let invitees know if uncostumed guests are welcome.
 I generally reassure my friends that I want to see them more than I care about what they wear.
 If you have them, you can also provide some stock costume pieces for guests to borrow during the party.

 KTPP 3.
 A Good Party is made of FADDLMAC.
 It rhymes with “Saddleback”, and it stands for Food And Drink, Decorations, Lighting, Music, Activities and Costuming.
 Those are the ingredients of a successful theme party.
 Get those right, and your guests are having a great time.